Note: Please refer to the U of T Learning Abroad information regarding Travel Advisories.

 Terms

 Students must be studying in the fields of the humanities or the fine arts.
-Recipients will be selected on the basis of academic or artistic excellence and their ability to benefit from study abroad.
+Recipients will be selected on the basis of academic or artistic excellence and their ability to benefit from studying abroad.

 How to Apply